NaftaliHolland/airbnb-clone-project/README.md

 - **Payment Processing**: Handle payment transactions related to bookings.
 - **Review System**: Post and manage review for properties.
 - **Datbase Optimizations**: **Indexing** - Implement indexes for fast retrieval of frequently accessed data and **Caching** - Use caching strategies to recue database oad an improve performance.

+## API Security
+### Authentication
+The system will use secure password-based authentication and JSON Web Tokens to verify user identity before granting access.
+Passwords will be safely hashed before storage, and tokens will be signed to prevent tampering.

+### Authorization
+Role, and permission-based access control ensures that guests, hosts, and admins can only perform actions they’re allowed to.
+This prevents unauthorized access to listings, bookings, payments, or administrative tools.

+### Rate Limiting
+Request limits will be applied to login attempts, API endpoints, and resource-heavy operations to prevent brute-force attacks, credential-stuffing, and denial-of-service attempts.

+### Loggin & Monitoring
+Request limits will be applied to login attempts, API endpoints, and resource-heavy operations to reduce the risks of brute-force attacks, credential-stuffing, and denial-of-service attempts.